-The Epiphany has been designed with simplicity in mind so that you can concentrate on your game instead of your marker.
+The SP-8 has been designed to handle the rigors of scenario style paintball while providing tournament level performance.
 It has a minimal number of moving parts and seals so that you can maintain the marker with little effort.
 This DOES NOT mean that you should neglect your marker.
-If you take care of it off the field, your Epiphany will take care of you on the field.
-For best performance, clean and grease your Epiphany frequently.
+If you take care of it off the field, your SP-8 will take care of you on the field.
+For best performance, clean and grease your SP-8 frequently.
 Many players clean their marker after every use.
 While this may seem a bit extreme, being vigilant in the upkeep of your marker will extend its useful life considerably.
-Playing in the rain will not damage your Epiphany, but you should NEVER immerse it in water.
+Playing in the rain will not damage your SP-8, but you should NEVER immerse it in water.
 If your marker should become waterlogged, remove the barrel, body cover and rubber grips and allow them to dry out, then follow the disassembly instructions for full cleaning.
 Clean out mud and paint with a damp cloth and alcohol.
-Grease the Epiphany ONLY with SL33K pneumatic grease.
+Grease the SP-8 ONLY with SL33K pneumatic grease.
 For best performance, use high quality paintballs.